by Luis Daniel Fernádez | Nov 25, 2024 | Medical equipment

 AI began to be developed in the 1990s with the aim of creating a computer system that would process data in a similar way to the human brain.
 One of the branches of artificial intelligence that is most useful in the healthcare sector is the automatic learning.
 This system has the ability for machines to use the algorithms and learn from the dataThis improves decision making with the processed information.

-By automating functions and tasks, healthcare professionals can process and analyze medical data faster and more accurately.
+Through the use of a AI softwareIn addition, a number of functions and tasks can be automated, allowing healthcare professionals to process and analyze medical data more quickly and accurately.
 This has a significant impact on the different areas of the health care sector and promotes improved healthcare management.
 Among the main uses offered by AI in the healthcare field, we find that it helps to develop and optimize processes in clinical diagnosis, disease detection and prevention, healthcare, research and the creation or updating of new drugs.

 AI applications in medicine